aotimme/gocsv/README.md

 - `--group-name` (optional) Name of the grouping column in the final CSV.

 Note that `--groups` and `--filenames` are mutually exclusive.

+Also note that the `stack` subcommand does not support piping from standard input.

 ### sort